latest nhpb_banner 1__compressed2

 The permanent supportive housing program is one solution that is for individuals who have experienced long-term homelessness.
 Helping Hands provides help in many forms.
 There is housing and supportive services to assist such individuals recover from the trauma they have endured from not having a home over an extended period of time.

-Helping Hands housing stabilization program, meanwhile, is intended for residents from Midland Texas who are mired in a crisis or experiencing short-term homelessness.
+Helping Hands emergency rent payment help is from the housing stabilization program.
+This service is intended for residents from Midland Texas who are mired in a crisis or experiencing short-term homelessness.
 Depending on funding levels, this program features financial assistance.
-It is combined with supportive services, and there may either be loans or grants available to either prevent clients from becoming homeless or return clients to stable housing.
+It is combined with supportive services, and there may either be loans or grants to help pay back rent in Midland available to either prevent clients from becoming homeless or return clients to stable housing.

 The organization, using volunteers and full time staff, manages a community kitchen to provide free lunches to anyone in need.
+They also help feed the homeless and immigrants too that need a meal to eat.
 The site is open and mostly run by volunteers, who primarily operate the kitchen.

 In addition to that service, Helping Hands administers a food pantry that distributes groceries to clients in crisis.
-Over the course of a year, the pantry supplies thousands of meals or boxes of food to the needy.
+Over the course of a year, the pantry supplies thousands of meals or boxes of food to the low-income.
+They also show clients other ways to get a free box of groceries.
 Both the community kitchen and Midland County food pantry rely on donations from the community.

 The Helping Hands Thrift Store sells gently used items.
 The money raised goes to pay for the services they run.
 There may be clothing, shoes, furniture, and kitchen utensils at the store.
+They also use the Freebies Alert app to notify clients of any giveaways.
 Much more is offered too, based on donation levels.

 The agency will also offer an education program that features classes each year.
 The sessions held by teachers and staff members support clients on their path to self-sufficiency by teaching them the skills they need to achieve financial as well as personal goals.
 Topics include credit counseling, budgeting, job readiness and goal setting.